 - Current lifestyle (including income, expenses, and debt) and expected retirement lifestyle

-- Other plans like caring for a disabled adult child, primary caregiver of your own parents or grandchildren, travel, move to a different city or state.
+- Other plans such as caring for a disabled adult child, the primary caregiver of your own parents or grandchildren, travel, move to a different city or state.

 What’s the maximum you should save?

 Let’s take a look first at what you’re already saving.
-Often I meet with clients to review their retirement plan and recommend adjustments.
-For example, if the plan is an employer match of 50% up to 5% of salary contributed, then your max contribution is 5% of your salary.
-We want to maximize the matching contribution because it’s basically free money then we might look at other options.
+Often, I meet with clients to review their retirement plan and recommend adjustments.
+For example, if the plan is an employer match of 50 percent up to 5 percent of salary contributed, then your max contribution is 5 percent of your salary.
+We want to maximize the matching contribution because it’s basically free money, and then we might look at other options.